lesterchan/wp-polls/README.md

 ## Changelog
 ### Version 2.69
+* NEW: Make use of wp_add_inline_style.
+Props @pathawks.
+* NEW: Create 2 filters for secret ballot.
+Props @afragen.
 * FIXED: Added new index to wp_pollsip.
 Props ArtemR.
 * FIXED: Integration with WP-Stats
+* FIXED: Proper IP checking

 ### Version 2.68
 * NEW: Poll answer percentage are now not rounded off, previously it was always rounded to add up to 100%